Server Message Block: KSMBD

 KSMBD is an open source in-kernel CIFS/SMB server implementation for the Linux kernel.
 Compared to user-space implementations, it provides better performance and makes it easier to implement some features such as SMB Direct.
 It supports SMB 3.1.1 and previous versions.

 Security

 Over the years, there have been many security vulnerabilities in Microsoft's implementation of the protocol or components on which it directly relies.
 Other vendors' security vulnerabilities lie primarily in a lack of support for newer authentication protocols like NTLMv2 and Kerberos in favor of protocols like NTLMv1, LanMan, or plaintext passwords.
-Real-time attack tracking shows that SMB is one of the primary attack vectors for intrusion attempts, for example the 2014 Sony Pictures attack, and the WannaCry ransomware attack of 2017.
-In 2020, two SMB high-severity vulnerabilities were disclosed and dubbed as SMBGhost (CVE-2020-0796) and SMBleed (CVE-2020-1206), which when chained together can provide RCE (Remote Code Execution) privilege to the attacker.
+Real-time attack tracking shows that SMB is one of the primary attack vectors for intrusion attempts, for example the 2014 Sony Pictures attack and the WannaCry ransomware attack of 2017.
+In 2020, two SMB high-severity vulnerabilities were disclosed and dubbed as SMBGhost (CVE-2020-0796) and SMBleed (CVE-2020-1206), which when chained together can provide remote code execution (RCE) privilege to the attacker.